Mātāwai

 Mātāwai is a small inland settlement in the Gisborne Region in the northeast of New Zealand's North Island.
-It is located on the upper reaches of the Mōtū River, in the Raukumara Range.
+It is located on the upper reaches of the Mōtū River, in the Raukūmara Range.
 It is on State Highway 2 between Gisborne and Ōpōtiki.

 The Matawai War Memorial Hall was opened in 1952, replacing a previous hall built in 1910.
 It was refurbished in 2016 to accommodate war rolls of honour from neighbouring communities.

 Parks

 The settlement's main reserve, Matawai Reserve, is a sports ground and local park.

 Marae

 The local Mātāwai Marae and Tapapa meeting house is a meeting place of Te Aitanga ā Māhaki's hapū of Ngā Pōtiki, Ngāti Mātāwai, Ngāti Wahia and Te Whānau a Taupara.

 In October 2020, the Government committed $812,548 from the Provincial Growth Fund to upgrade it and Te Wainui Marae, creating 15.4 jobs.

 Education

 Matawai School is a Year 1–8 co-educational public primary school.
 In 2019, it was a decile 4 school with a roll of 58.

 The nearby Otoko School was closed in 1997.